swift-server/sswg/proposals/0018-mqtt-nio.md

 ## Alternatives considered

 There are two other major Swift MQTT client implementations [CocoaMQTT](https://github.com/emqx/CocoaMQTT) and  [SwiftMQTT](https://github.com/aciidb0mb3r/SwiftMQTT).
-Neither of these are built on top of Swift NIO or support v5 of the protocol.
+Neither of these are built on top of Swift NIO and SwiftMQTT only supports v3.1.1 of the MQTT protocol.